Rafael-Remigio/breaking-vigenere-ciphers/README.md

-# Breaking PolyAlphabetic Ciphers
+# Breaking PolyAlphabetic Ciphers (The fun part)

 ## Finding the Key Length

-Kasiki's test and the index of coincidence are used to attack a Vigenère cipher (or other polyalphabetic ciphers with small alphabet and small key size) - they both try to get the length of the keyword.
+Kasiki's test and the index of coincidence are used to attack a Vigenère cipher (or other polyalphabetic ciphers with small alphabet and small key size) - they both try to get the length of the key.

 ### Kasiki's Test